Orange-OpenSource/hurl/docs/tutorial/captures.md

 In our Hurl file, we're not sending any token, so the server is rejecting our request with a [`403 Forbidden`] HTTP response.

-Unfortunately, we can't hard code the value of a token in our `[FormParams]` section because the token is dynamically generated on each request, and a certain fixed value would be valid only during a small period of time.
+Unfortunately, we can't hard code the value of a token in our `[Form]` section because the token is dynamically generated on each request, and a certain fixed value would be valid only during a small period of time.

 We need to dynamically _capture_ the value of the CSRF token and pass it to our form.
 To do so, we are going to: